markfilley/generalNotes/digital_security.md

 ## Other

-LastPass started in 2008 and popularity
+LastPass started in 2008 and popularity rose along side with 1Password.
+One main market advantage as initial support included Windows and Android compatability.
+1Password initially launched with Apple OS and iPhone only.
+LastPass gained popularity with mention and review on [TWiT Tech Podcast Network](https://www.youtube.com/watch?v=r9Q_anb7pwg&ab_channel=TWiTTechPodcastNetwork).

 # Multi-Factor Authentication (MFA)